jandelgado/rabtap/README.md

  EXCHANGES            comma-separated list of exchanges and routing keys,
                       e.g. amq.topic:# or exchange1:key1,exchange2:key2.
  EXCHANGE             name of an exchange, e.g. amq.direct.
- FILE                 file to send with in send mode.
+ FILE                 file to publish in pub mode.
 If omitted, stdin will
                       be read.
  --saveto DIR         also save messages and metadata to DIR.
- -j, --json           print/save/send message metadata and body to a
+ -j, --json           print/save/publish message metadata and body to a
                       single JSON file.
 JSON body is base64 encoded.
 Otherwise metadata and body (as-is) are saved separately.
- -r, --routingkey KEY routing key to use in send mode.
+ -r, --routingkey KEY routing key to use in publish mode.
  --api APIURI         connect to given API server.
 If APIURI is omitted,
                       the environment variable RABTAP_APIURI will be used.
- -n, --no-color       don't color output.
+ -n, --no-color       don't colorize output.
  --consumers          include consumers in output of info command.
  --stats              include statistics in output of info command.
  --show-default       include default exchange in output info command.